TekisasuEngine/mesa/docs/egl.rst

               -D gles2=enabled \
               -D gallium-drivers=...

-   The main EGL library and OpenGL are enabled by default.
-The two ``gles*`` options after enable :doc:`OpenGL ES 1.x and 2.x+
-   <opengles>`.
-The last option enables the listed Gallium drivers.
+   The main library and OpenGL is enabled by default.
+The first two options above enables :doc:`OpenGL ES 1.x and 2.x <opengles>`.
+The last two options enables the listed classic and Gallium drivers respectively.

 #.
 Build and install Mesa as usual.